wagtail/wagtail/docs/reference/contrib/modeladmin/indexview.rst

 ``wagtail.contrib.modeladmin.mixins.ThumbnailMixin``
 ----------------------------------------------------

-If you're using ``wagtailimages.Image`` to define an image for each item in your model, ``ThumbnailMixin`` can help you add thumbnail versions of that image to each row in ``IndexView``.
+If you're using ``media.Image`` to define an image for each item in your model, ``ThumbnailMixin`` can help you add thumbnail versions of that image to each row in ``IndexView``.
 To use it, simply extend ``ThumbnailMixin`` as well as ``ModelAdmin`` when defining your ``ModelAdmin`` class, and